teresiawairimu/assignment-tracker-landing-page/README.md

-# assignment-tracker-landing-page
+# Assignment Tracker Landing Page
 The repository for the Alx Software Engineering Portfolio Project
 ## Technologies Used
-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript